Why Ecuador & the Galapagos Islands are the Best Destination Wedding Option

 Churches are a romantic option for your destination wedding

 If you choose to say “I do!” in a traditional ceremony, Ecuador has beautiful churches.
-They are a romantic, traditional and cultural place to celebrate love.
+They are romantic, traditional, and cultural places to celebrate love.
 In Quito, for instance, there are more than 20 baroque-style churches.
 You also can find numerous plazas and decorative fountains.
 The city is the perfect place to have a church wedding.
 Therefore, when you plan your destination wedding in Ecuador, you should consider these churches:

 Compañia de Jesús Church